-During an interview for the PBS series "Pioneers of Television," Noah Wyle said that while filming some of Carter's Africa storyline in the Kalahari Desert, the real on-set medic passed out from the heat, and Wyle (who by that time had been filmed pretending to perform hundreds of simulated medical procedures for the TV show) actually inserted a real IV and hooked the medic up to a real saline drip.
+During an interview for the PBS series "Pioneers of Television," Noah Wyle said that while filming some of Carter's Africa storyline in the Kalahari Desert, the real on-set medic passed out from the heat, and Wyle (who by that time had been filmed pretending to perform hundreds of simulated medical procedures for the television show) actually inserted a real I.V. and hooked the medic up to a real saline drip.

 Producers wanted the character of Carol, played by Julianna Margulies to switch from being a nurse to a doctor and even filmed episodes of her starting medical school.
 Margulies objected to the idea, saying that her character would be so proud of being a nurse she would never want to change, so the idea was dropped.
 Years later, the character of Abby, played by Maura Tierney did go from being a nurse to a doctor.

 If anything had gone wrong during the broadcast of the live episode, such as a technical failure or forgotten dialogue, the producers had additional actors ready to improvise a scene that would have been inserted to cover.
 This contingency was never used.

 Carol Hathaway (Julianna Margulies) was supposed to be brain-dead from a suicide attempt in the first episode, but the character was revived for the series.
 For the first episode, Margulies was credited as a guest star.

 Gloria Reuben (Jeannie Boulet), and Erik Palladino (Dave Malucci) left the show because they felt that their characters were being under-used.
 Kellie Martin (Lucy Knight) left the series when it became too painful to work in a medical show following the death of her sister.